 - 1. The flood insurance subject to this Arrangement must be only that insurance written by the Company in its own name pursuant to the Act. - 2.
 The Company must issue policies under the regulations prescribed by FEMA, in accordance with the Act, on a form approved by FEMA. - 3.
-The Company must issue all policies in consideration of such premiums and upon such terms and conditions and in such states or areas or subdivisions thereof as may be designated by FEMA and only where the Company is licensed by State law to engage in the property insurance business. - D. Lapse of Authority or Appropriation.
-FEMA may require the Company to discontinue issuing policies subject to this Arrangement immediately in the event Congressional authorization or appropriation for the NFIP is withdrawn. - E. Separation of Finances and Other Lines of Flood Insurance. - 1.
+The Company must issue all policies in consideration of such premiums and upon such terms and conditions and in such states or areas or subdivisions thereof as may be designated by FEMA and only where the Company is licensed by State law to engage in the property insurance business. - D. Installment Plans for Premium Payments.
+During the term of the Arrangement, FEMA may require the Company to offer a monthly premium installment payment option. - E. Lapse of Authority or Appropriation.
+FEMA may require the Company to discontinue issuing policies subject to this Arrangement immediately in the event Congressional authorization or appropriation for the NFIP lapses. - F. Separation of Finances and Other Lines of Flood Insurance. - 1.
 The Company must separate Federal flood insurance funds from all other Company accounts, at a bank or banks of its choosing for the collection, retention and disbursement of Federal funds relating to its obligation under this Arrangement, less the Company's expenses as set forth in Article IV.
 The Company must remit all funds not required to meet current expenditures to the United States Treasury, in accordance with the provisions of the WYO Accounting Procedures Manual. - 2.
 Other Undertakings of the Company. - a.
 Clear communication.
 If the Company also offers insurance policies covering the peril of flood outside of the NFIP in any geographic area in which Program authorizes the purchase of flood insurance, the Company must ensure that all public communications (whether written, recorded, electronic, or other) regarding non-NFIP insurance lines would not lead a reasonable person to believe that the NFIP, FEMA, or the Federal Government in any way endorses, sponsors, oversees, regulates, or otherwise has any connection with the non-NFIP insurance line.
 The Company may assure compliance with this requirement by prominently including in such communications the following statement: "This insurance product is not affiliated with the National Flood Insurance Program."